 The power of Downtowns in general is rooted in their diversity (of activities and people).
 Unless pedestrian traffic flows between the various sub-districts, Downtown's diversity is compartmentalized and stifled (e.g., a visit to Town Center Mall rarely includes a visit to elsewhere in Downtown).
 For example, the situation may be one whereby a visitor will have a restaurant or a store in mind before he begins his Downtown Charleston visit.
 Alternatively, the goal is have people decide to visit a District or node of Downtown (e.g., Brawley Walkway) before they actually arrive and to determine which businesses are well suited to their needs once they get there.

-For this reason, it is crucial to ensure that linkages be established not only from a physical design perspective but also with respect to retail economic development and marketing.
+established not only from a physical design perspective but also with respect to retail economic development and marketing.
 These linkages need to be enhanced and maintained on a continual basis.
-Actions that promote a more cohesive feel should be encouraged:
+Actions that promote a more cohesive feel